DanielLiui/ASL-letter-classifiers/README.md

 1. Download the ASL Alphabet dataset here: https://www.kaggle.com/datasets/grassknoted/asl-alphabet

 2. Move the 'train' folder that contains training images into your project.
 There is also a 'test' folder that contains test images, but the test set is very small so it is not needed.
-Each folder contains folders named 'A', 'B', ... to 'Z' that contains hand sign images of each letter.
+Each folder contains folders named 'A', 'B', ...
+'Z' that contains hand sign images of each letter.

 3. In preprocess.py, call
 ```
-preprocess_images(dir_name, X_numpy_output_name, y_numpy_output_name, n_images_per_letter, img_size)
+preprocess_images("dir_name", "X_numpy_output_name", "y_numpy_output_name", n_images_per_letter, img_size)
 ```
-to save the input images and output labels as numpy arrays called <X_numpy_output_name>.npy and <y_numpy_output_name>.npy. n_images_per_letter is the number of images from the start of each letter folder to use.
+to save the input images and output labels as numpy arrays called <X_numpy_output_name>.npy and <y_numpy_output_name>.npy. <br>
+- n_images_per_letter is the number of images from the start of each letter folder to use.
+- img_size will be the resized width and height of each image.

 <br>

 ### Running the models
 - Trained models are already saved at asl_cnn.keras and mobileNetV2.keras.
 You can load and test them how you like.
 - The model training files are keras_CNN.py, mobileNetV2.py, and resnet.py.
-The main training functions are located near the bottom of the model training files, while the helper files are above.
+The main training functions are located near the bottom of the model training files, while the helper files are above. <br>

 > [!WARNING]
-> You can run the functions how you like, but make sure in preprocess_images() to EDIT THE NAMES OF THE NUMPY FILES saved from preprocess.py.
+> You can run the functions how you like, but make sure in preprocess_images() to **edit the paths of the numpy files** saved from preprocess.py.